To build research collaboration and knowledge exchange.

 Research includes any creative and systematic knowledge-production that can be communicated using thematic networks, social media, seminars, forums, and co-produced publications, conferences, and other platforms.

-Professional growth includes support for post grad, and early career researchers, leadership opportunities, mentoring, knowledge sharing, and building transdisciplinary capabilities
+Collaboration encourages network building, co-publication, discussion and debate, support for post grad and early career researchers, leadership opportunities, mentoring, knowledge sharing, and building transdisciplinary capabilities.

 Tackle pressing social issues.
-Locally and internationally, social scientists are called upon to solve major problems: how to respond to climate change, inequality, and development.
-Sharing our intellectual capital across disciplines and sectors will position us to meet these challenges.
+Locally and internationally, social scientists and other researchers are called upon to solve major problems: how to respond to climate change, inequality, and development.
+Sharing our intellectual capital and collaborating across disciplines and sectors will position us to meet these challenges.

 Engaged Social Sciences Hui Rangahau Tahi (eSocSci) began life as the Building Research Capability in the Social Sciences (BRCSS) Network in 2003, bringing together research projects under the general title of “Social Futures for Aotearoa/New Zealand in a Global Area”.
 When the BRCSS network came to a close in 2010 the idea of networked cross institutional research was deemed too valuable to set aside and the Engaged Social Sciences Hui Rangahau Tahi (eSocSci) network was born.